Krnsand/pp3-hangman/README.md

 # **Hangman**
 This is a classic Hangman game which in this case is a Python terminal game.
 It runs on the Code Institute mock terminal on Heroku written entirely in python code.
-The player can guess a letter or word until the word is completed or until one runs out of lives.
+The player can guess a letter or word until the word is completed or until they run out of lives.
 My target audience is anyone who wants to play a game.
-Programmers might find the termial environment more intriguing, but I have used colors for an easier read for anyone not used with a terminal like this.
+Programmers might find the termial environment more intriguing, but I have used colors for an easier read for anyone not used with a terminal view like this.

 [Hangman](https://pp3-hangman1.herokuapp.com/) - You can view the live site here.